vielhuber/jwtbutler/README.md

 ## features

-- syncs cookies via iframes through postMessage
+- syncs cookies via iframes through postmessage
-- works in js applications
+- works in all js applications
-- renders loginforms
+- renders a simple loginform if needed
 - the auth server remains untouched
 - has helper functions for api calls that do all the heavy lifting (e.g. refreshing token, repeating calls) under the hood
 - provides a fallback for clients that have third party cookies disabled